ethyen/SBL.20004.2024/README.md

 - the file should be saved as a [Tab separated values](https://en.wikipedia.org/wiki/Tab-separated_values) file.

 Apart form this you can add any additional metadata you would like to map.
 E.g extraction method, medicinal use, group according to genetic analysis etc.

+👉 Upload both the sample list and the corresponding metadata file to your own github repository.
+Create this last one if needed.